 U.S. Air Force Academy Coronavirus Updates

-To learn more about our civilian personnel policies and flexibilities as it relates to communicable diseases and influenza, as well as Frequently Asked Questions regarding leave and telework, click here.
+To learn more about our civilian personnel policies as it relates to communicable diseases and influenza, click here.
 This website provides up-to-date guidance from the Department of the Air Force, Department of Defense and the Office of Personnel Management.
 Military and civilian personnel may also visit the secure myPers website (CAC required) for more information.
 If you are unable to access myPers, download the following instructions to access on your personal Apple and Android devices.

 If employees or supervisors have any questions or require additional information, email 10FSS.FSCA.Main@us.af.mil.